Reichstag Bloodbath: Riot

 The protection of the building lay with the militarily organized security police (Sipo).
 Between September 1919 and January 1920, the Reich Government, which was led by the Social Democrats and in continued cooperation with the Army Command, was specially set up in Berlin to protect the existing order, because the existing Berlin police force during the November Revolution and during the uprising had failed.
 The Sipo consisted mainly of former Freikorps members and was commanded by army officers.
 Numerous relatives and officers were clearly right-wing extremists.
 Neither the leadership nor the police on the ground had extensive training.
 Smaller Sipoverbände with machine guns were stationed in the Reichstag building, bigger front of the entrance of the building at King Square and along Samson Street.

-On January 13, starting at around 12 noon, most of the large companies in Berlin stopped working; these include, for example, AEG, Siemens, Daimler and Knorr-Bremse.
+On 13 January, starting at around 12 noon, most of the large companies in Berlin stopped working; these include, for example, AEG, Siemens, Daimler and Knorr-Bremse.
 The workers moved to the inner city on Königsplatz in front of the Reichstag, but many only came to the adjacent side streets due to the crowds.
-The numbers vary considerably, according to Weipert it was "at least 100,000, probably there were significantly more."
+Though numbers vary considerably, according to Weipert it was "at least 100,000, probably there were significantly more."
 Speakers from the USPD, the KPD and the works council center made speeches.
 There were several assaults on Members of parliament (MPs) on their way to the session.
 After the last speech fell silent, the protesters did not leave the square.
-Before the President of the Reichstag, Fehrenbach, opened at 3:19 p.m., demonstrators in several places had begun to taunt Sipo men, to push them away, this quickly escalated into groups of protestors disarming and abusing the Sipo guards.
+Before the President of the Reichstag, Constantin Fehrenbach, opened at 3:19 p.m., demonstrators in several places had begun to taunt Sipo men, to push them away, this quickly escalated into groups of protestors disarming and abusing the Sipo guards.
 Conversely, the police fought back with the pistol blows of their carbines; but individual officers were reprimanded by their superiors for these actions.
 In the meantime, the USPD MPs in the plenary either asked for the Sipo to be withdrawn from the building or for the debate to be closed.
 As a result of a massive disturbance by the USPD faction, Fehrenbach had to interrupt the meeting at 3:48 p.m.

 MPs who were now watching the tumult on the Königsplatz from the windows of the Reichstag were threatened with revolvers by excited demonstrators.
 One person from the crowd fired shots at Portal II of the Reichstag building.
 At least one police officer was hit.
 Members of the metalworkers' union immediately took the gun from the gunman – apparently captured by the Sipo – and beat him up.
 The majority of the demonstrators were calm anyway or even tried to prevent the police from being aggressive.